 From hand-made soft puppets to 3D Autodesk Maya

-The two main characters, Abney and Teal, began life as hand-made soft puppets, photographed in hundreds of poses.
-Using custom programming, these images were mapped onto 3D models in Autodesk Maya—creating a unique blend of stop-frame charm with the fluidity of 2D and 3D animation.
+Abney and Teal began as handmade soft puppets, photographed in hundreds of poses.
+Their images were then mapped onto 3D models in Autodesk Maya using custom programming, giving the animation the charm of stop-frame with the movement and flexibility of digital techniques.

 The Abney and Teal dolls